PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-02-how-to-virtualise-sequoia.md

 `hdiutil create -o /tmp/sequoia -size 20480m -volname Sequoia -layout SPUD -fs HFS+J`

-This will create a 20GB volume named “Sequoia” with the journaling version of HFS, unless you roll a 2 in the _Random Encounter_ — then the file will be 2GB.
-Make sure you type `20480m` .
+This will create a 20GB volume named “Sequoia” with the journaling version of HFS, unless you roll a 2 in the _Random Encounter_, then the file will be 2GB.
+Make sure you type `20480m`.

 When done, it’s time to mount it to the file system.
 Still in the Terminal, type this: